blib-la/prompt-my-docs/README.md

 ### Change the config

 You can override the default configuration by creating a `config.json` file at the root of the project.
+This comes in handy if the default settings make no sense for the docs that you want to use.
+For example, it might be, that the code files are large, so it's better to have bigger chunks and fewer files.

+We have covered some of the default cases, so feel free to change the config accordingly to your use case.

 ### Disabling a file type like `markdown`